 “Wear a frock every day for the month, it will be fun,” they said.
 Let me tell you right now, it is not fun.
 Actually, frocks suck a little bit.
-I’m not totally averse to a nice frock, especially throwing a maxi on to sit in the sunshine and drink wine, but wearing them every day, no matter what the weather is doing, is a bit shit.
+I’m not totally averse to a nice frock, but wearing them every day, no matter what the weather is doing, is a bit shit.

 - Where am I going to put all my stuff?

-The first weekend of wearing frocks and I had the Robbie Williams concert to go to.
-The last thing I want to do is hold onto a bag while trying to flail my arms around above my head in my completely coordinated manner.
-So I looked for an ‘over the shoulder’ bag that I could cross over in front of me, therefore reducing the chance of said bag being flung into the seating area during said flailing.
-That search was unsuccessful, and I ended up with a clutch stuffed to the brim with phone, lippy, keys, etc etc. And arm flailing was kept to a minimum.
+The last thing I want to do is hold onto a bag while trying to flail my arms around above my head (in my completely coordinated manner) when I go out.
+So, I add an ‘over the shoulder’ bag that I can cross over in front of me, therefore reducing the chance of said bag being flung into anyone during said flailing.
+If the over the shoulder bag doesn’t match, you’re left with a clutch, which ends up being stuffed to the brim with phone, lippy, keys, etc etc. And arm flailing being kept to a minimum.

 2. Wind + frock = disaster

 Shaving my legs every day is about as appealing to me as sitting in a small room with someone who refuses to wear deodorant.
-I cannot stand the idea.
 I have far better things to do with my time than spend it scraping a razor blade up my bloody legs every freaking day.
 Don’t get me wrong, I don’t leave it till it’s a lost cause, but I don’t want to be a slave to the lady-scaping.
 Everrrrrrr.

 4. Wearing stockings